Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-15-uplift-modeling.md

   <img
   src="https://raw.githubusercontent.com/Dingyi-Lai/Dingyi-Lai.github.io/main/_images/[UM]Histogram.png"
   alt="Histogram">
-  <figcaption>Figure 3: Histogram)</figcaption>
+  <figcaption>Figure 3: Histogram</figcaption>
 </figure>

 The feature `recency` has two peaks, one is near 0, the other one is in 10.
-This means that the new costumers(`recency` $\in$ [0,2]) form the largest group among all other groups, followed by the group of customers who have not bought anything for 10 months.
+This means that the new costumers(`recency` $$\in$$ [0,2]) form the largest group among all other groups, followed by the group of customers who have not bought anything for 10 months.

 The histogram of `history` is reasonable: less customers have high spending.